Hey, we’re Swoogo.

 But you know what we are serious about?
 Swoogo.

-Swoogo is an award-winning, best-in-class event management platform, with a 98.7% customer satisfaction rating, that just secured twenty million dollars in Series B funding.
+Swoogo is an award-winning, best-in-class event management platform, with a 98.7% customer satisfaction rating, that secured 20 million dollars in Series B funding last year, and we’re scaling like mad.
 Nifty.

 But it wasn’t always like that.

 A long, long time ago (2015) in a galaxy far, far, away (Rhode Island) the absolute event management dream team of Leonora Valvo, Tim Cummins, and Neil Keefe, had a problem.
 The events industry was growing and thriving, but no one had brought together a single platform that truly addressed all the needs of event profs: from small and medium businesses, to huge global Enterprises, and everything in-between.

 Well, if you want something done right, you have to do it yourself.
 (Can you tell Leonora was an event planner?)
 They brought Swoogo to the market with simple solutions, transparent pricing, and outstanding customer support.
 Simply put, Swoogo was created by events profs, for events profs.
 Swoogo was founded out of necessity.

 With an emphasis on simplicity, functionality, and the true DIY spirit, Swoogo is a user-friendly event management platform that helps you execute your in-person or digital events, that is perfectly suited to your needs.
 There isn’t another event platform in existence with the degree of personalization that Swoogo offers every single customer, in every single package.